Siberian Husky exercise & Fitness Guide

 How much exercise does a Siberian Husky need?
 Activity recommendations for this medium high-energy working breed.

-With a typical weight of 35-60 lbs and lifespan of 12-14 yrs, the Siberian Husky requires thoughtful care tailored to their specific breed characteristics.
+The Siberian Husky averages 35-60 lbs at maturity with a 12-14 yrs lifespan and arrives with breed-level care considerations best internalised early rather than discovered late.
 Originally bred as a versatile working dog, the Siberian Husky brings centuries of selective breeding into the modern home.

 Health Predisposition Summary: Siberian Huskys show higher-than-average incidence of hip dysplasia, cataracts, progressive retinal atrophy based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.